Picture of Leslie Huckfield

 Background Summary

 He was a Member of the House of Commons from 1967 till 1983 and a Member of the European Parliament from 1984 till 1989, where he was a member of the Socialists and Democrats Group and Vice Chair of the Parliament’s Transport Committee.
-He is active in the European Parliament Former Members Association.

 He was Under Secretary of State (a Government Minister) in the Department of Industry from 1976 till 1979 and a member of the Labour Party National Executive Committee from 1978 till 1982.
 In 1980 he was chair of the Labour NEC Working Group on Workers’ Cooperatives which made recommendations for Labour’s 1983 General Election Manifesto.